Allysson1/Matrix/README.md

 ## If you want to see the project running, you will need:

-have a browser that supports HTML5 and CSS3.
+have a browser that supports HTML5 and JS.